Communication Support (Deafness) Bill

 Overview

 This bill establishes an independent Council for Communication Support on Deafness.
-The Council will assess communication support provision for deaf people across the UK, identify shortcomings, and recommend improvements in policy, practice, and legislation to better support deaf individuals and their families.
+The Council will assess communication support provision for deaf people across the UK, identify shortcomings, and recommend improvements to policy and practice, aiming to close the attainment gap experienced by deaf children and young people.

 Description

 The bill creates the Council for Communication Support on Deafness, composed of a chair and six other members, a majority of whom must be deaf (including at least one fluent British Sign Language user).
-Members will be appointed by the Secretary of State after a pre-appointment hearing with the Work and Pensions Committee.
+The Secretary of State, after a pre-appointment hearing with the Work and Pensions Committee, will appoint the members.

 Council Objectives